 The frustrations really began to boil over in late 2016, early 2017 when the policies went into effect, which led us to begin searching for alternative solutions as well.

-To be sure there were several other offerings out there, but the thing that set Owner Rentals apart from the competition was it the fact that it was created by actual property owners who had worked in the industry and knew what it was the customer was searching for.
+To be sure there were several other offerings out there, but the thing that set Vacation Rentals apart from the competition was it the fact that it was created by actual property owners who had worked in the industry and knew what it was the customer was searching for.
 They emphasized ease of use, fast returns on searches and great interfaces for their users.
-But the best part of all and the thing that sets Owner Rentals apart from the competition is it’s ridiculously low price of only $50 a year for each property listed. making it just about the cheapest peer to peer offering out there, with maybe the exception of Craigslist.
+But the best part of all and the thing that sets Vacation Rentals apart from the competition is it’s ridiculously low pricing for each property listed. making it just about the cheapest peer to peer offering out there, with maybe the exception of Craigslist.
 (More to that later)

 A catchy URL that hits immediately with the search engines and it has relevant domains tied to it.

 Vacation Rentals is literally HTTPS://VACATION.RENTALS There is no dot com, dot net, dot biz – nothing.
 It is the new generation of gTLDs and they will become more standardized as the years continue on. gTLDs began rolling out in 2015 and some of them have really taken off.
 Short – easy to remember – easier to say and relevant to what the site is about.
 In this case, the website is directly involved with homeowners listing their home for vacation rentals.

 Throw in the fact that Vacation Rentals is tied to Land.Rentals (For landowners who want to lease out their land to hunters and sportsmen alike) RVPark.Rentals (RV Park owners listing their available spaces for lease to the RV industry) and finally the best affiliate link of them all Boat.Rentals (All sites will be live by the end of 2019.
 At the time of this writing, only Vacation.Rentals is live and operating)